Enquiry about object: 1144

 Lehman Brothers Corporate Collection - the textile was part of the bank's corporate collection prior to its collapse in 2008, and was sold at Christie's in the aftermath of the collapse.

-This embroidery is complete, has clear age and ic coloured with natural dyes.
+This embroidery is complete, has clear age and is coloured with natural dyes.
 Most probably it was part of a wedding trousseau.
 It is an earlier example of the type of embroidery once found in the Kutch region.
 The textile was part of the corporate art collection of Lehman Brothers before the firm collapsed in 2008, and retains a Lehman Brothers label to the back of the frame.

 This textile has been professionally conserved and currently has been mounted, again professionally, on an acid-free backing and is beneath a custom-made plastic frame.
 There are small areas of loss to the embroidery reflecting its age, but the textile remains bright and in a fine condition.
-The textile can be shipped with or without the frame and casing.: Lehman Brothers Corporate Collection – the textile was part of the bank’s corporate collection prior to its collapse in 2008.

 References